sanjinc/framework/library/Webiny/Component/Image/Readme.md

 ## Using ImageTrait

 An easier way of loading the image and creating instances of ImageInterface is using the ImageTrait.
-Here is an example loading the image from the \Webiny\Component\Storage\File\File object:
+Here is an example of loading the image from the \Webiny\Component\Storage\File\File object:

 ```php
 class MyClass{